 - Obesity or a history of tobacco use can be contributing factors

-Symptoms That Indicate a Colonoscopy is Needed
+Symptoms That Indicate Medicare Coverage for a Colonoscopy in Necessary

 Along with prevention, colonoscopies are used for diagnoses when specific symptoms present in patients – and not only in those who are 65 and over.